gugucode/LIRI_Bot/README.md

 Album: Love
 ```

-If no song is provided then your program will default to "The Sign" by Ace of Base.

 * node liri.js movie-this '<movie name here>'

+* * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
-This will output the following information to your terminal/bash window:
+* * This will output the following information to your terminal/bash window:
 ```
 BasementOffice:LIRI_Bot$ node liri.js movie-this Frozen